microsoft/SEAL/README.md

 The easiest way to ensure this is to copy the native shared library to the same directory where your application's executable is located.

 ### Android
-You can use [Android Studio](https://developer.android.com/studio) to build the native shared library used by the .Net Standard wrapper library.
-However, the easiest and recommended way to use SEAL in Android is to use the multiplatform NuGet package you can find in [NuGet.org](https://www.nuget.org/packages/Microsoft.Research.SEALNet).
-You can add this package to your [Xamarin](https://dotnet.microsoft.com/apps/xamarin) project in order to develop mobile applications using SEAL and .Net.
-The native shared library and the .Net wrapper compile only for 64 bits, so only `arm64-v8a` and `x86_64` Android ABIs are supported.
+You can use [Android Studio](https://developer.android.com/studio) to build the native shared library used by the .NET Standard wrapper library.
+However, the easiest and recommended way to use Microsoft SEAL in Android is through the multiplatform NuGet package you can find at [NuGet.org](https://www.nuget.org/packages/Microsoft.Research.SEALNet).
+Just add this package to your [Xamarin](https://dotnet.microsoft.com/apps/xamarin) project in order to develop mobile applications using Microsoft SEAL and .NET.
+The native shared library and the .NET wrapper compile only for 64 bits, so only `arm64-v8a` and `x86_64` Android ABIs are supported.

 ## Getting Started